 DAWN BREAKS BEHIND TORANA [ARCH]

 VADNAGAR is an ancient city in Gujarat, India.
 Its known history goes back to 2,500 B.C.
-Archeological excavations have established that the settlement of mainly agricultural community existed in the place more than 4,500 years back.
+Archaeological excavations have established that the settlement of mainly agricultural community existed in the place more than 4,500 years back.
 Pottery, textiles fragments, ornaments, tools, etc., were found during these excavations from various sites around the present lake Sharmishtha.
 Some archaeologists suggest that it was one of the many Harappan sites.

 SUN RISES OVER LAKE SHARMISHTHA